digitalica/skydivekompasroosweb/README.md

 ### Manual deploy to github pages

 By default, pushes to master trigger a [github action](./github/workflows/gh-pages.yml) that runs a build.
-The build output is pushed to the gh-pages branch.
+The build output is pushed to the **gh-pages** branch.
+See output at: http://digitalica.github.io/skydivekompasroosweb/
 ```
 npm run deploy
 ```
 This will manually trigger a build and deploy.
 It requires the gh-pages (dev dependency) plugin.
 The gh-pages plugin pushes the build dir to the gh-pages branch (that is active serving static data).

+### Contributing

+You can really make a difference by:

+- [Making an issue](https://help.github.com/articles/creating-an-issue/).
+A well described issue helps a lot.
+(Have a look at the [known issues](https://github.com/digitalica/skydivekompasroosweb/issues).)
+- [Making a pull request](https://services.github.com/on-demand/github-cli/open-pull-request-github) when you see the error in code.

+Base your code on the master branch.